 Senior Activity Centres (SACs)

 COMNET Senior Activity Centres (SACs) engage seniors in various activities such as morning exercises, games, health and wellness programmes, as well as arts and crafts sessions.
 The SACs provide regular outreach, monitoring and support to seniors living within the block.
-COMNET operates four SACs in Ang Mo Kio, Bishan and Sengkang.
+COMNET operates seven SACs in Ang Mo Kio, Bishan, Sengkang and Punggol.